Wiki · Concept · Last reviewed June 25, 2026

 Accessibility.
 Speech-to-text, text-to-speech, translation, summarization, captioning, reading-level adaptation, and multimodal supports can make school more accessible.
 Accessibility uses still require privacy protection and human review, especially for students with disabilities or sensitive records.

-Assessment.
+Assessment and academic integrity.
 AI changes what assignments measure.
 If a model can draft an essay, solve a problem set, or generate code, educators have to distinguish product assessment from process assessment: what the student submitted, what the student understood, and what support was allowed.
+AI detectors and remote proctoring add another layer because they turn probabilistic signals into discipline risks.

 Policy Baseline

 UNESCO's 2023 guidance for generative AI in education and research called for human-centered regulation, data privacy protection, age-appropriate use, institutional policy, and validation before tools are adopted in education.
-UNESCO's 2024 student and teacher competency frameworks organize AI literacy around a human-centered mindset, ethics, AI techniques and applications, and AI system design.
+UNESCO's 2024 student and teacher competency frameworks organize AI literacy around human-centered mindset, ethics, AI foundations, AI techniques and applications, pedagogy, professional learning, and system design.

-The U.S. Department of Education's 2023 report Artificial Intelligence and the Future of Teaching and Learning framed AI as a tool that should support teachers and learners while preserving human judgment, equity, safety, and transparency.
-The European Commission's educator guidelines similarly treat AI and data in teaching and learning as useful but ethically constrained, requiring educator awareness of risk and context.
+The U.S. Department of Education's 2023 report Artificial Intelligence and the Future of Teaching and Learning framed AI as a tool that should support teachers and learners while preserving human judgment, equity, safety, privacy, transparency, and recourse.
+The report is especially useful because it treats AI as a shift from giving access to resources toward detecting patterns and automating educational decisions.

 Assessment and Authorship